natgo/wt-wiki-scraper/wikitext-transpiled/ground/M3A3%20(Italy).md

 * Suspension wheels, tracks and bogies are 15 mm thick.
 * Mudguards and rear storage box are 4 mm thick

 The frontal armour on the {{Specs|pseudonym}} is pretty tough for a light tank with 25 mm on the front & sides of the hull, and a large, 50 mm thick gun mantlet covering up most of its frontal turret.
 When angled correctly it can bounce off quite a few shots.
 However it can still be easily penetrated by average guns on its BR.
-From the front the 4 crews are sitting pretty close together, thus making it highly possible to get one-shot by shells with explosives like the Soviet 45 mm AP or the German short 75 mm APHE.
-The transmission and the engine are all quite small and low, and the ammoracks are also small, reducing the chance of being immobile or ammoracked.
+From the front the 4 crews are sitting pretty close together, thus making it highly possible to get knocked out by shells with explosive fillers like the Soviet 45 mm AP or the German short 75 mm APHE.
+The transmission and the engine are all quite small and low, and the ammo racks are also small, reducing the chance of being immobile or ammoracked.
 There is also an empty area under the turret crews and in front of the driving compartment, which will absorb those shells with weak damage.

 === Mobility ===
 {{Specs-Tank-Mobility}}